jokob-sk/NetAlertX/front/plugins/vendor_update/README.md

 ## Overview

-Plugin to run regular database cleanup tasks.
-It is strongly recommended to have an hourly or at least daily schedule running.
+A plugin to retrieve a MAC and vendor database to identify vendors for devices.

 ### Usage